-- i) NACs shall notify the organisers of a World Championships, not less than two months before it is due to start, of the number of competing pilots to be entered from their NAC up to a maximum of eight (8).
-The organisers shall have the right, without reference to CIVA, to reduce this maximum number of pilots of each nation from 8 to 6 competitors.
-In this event the organisers shall at once notify NACs accordingly. - ii) Solo entries are allowed for NACs. - c) The team of each NAC may include the following officials: 1 chief delegate, 1 team manager, 1 chief trainer, trainers, doctors, interpreters, mechanics etc. - d) Every competitor must be a member of his or her NAC and must be in possession of a valid FAI sporting licence. - e) Every official must be a member of his or her NAC. - f) The admission of observers depends on the facilities available and is subject to agreement with the organising aero club.
+- i) NACs shall notify the Organiser of a World Championships, not less than two months before it is due to start, of the number of competing pilots to be entered from their NAC up to a maximum of eight (8).
+The Organiser shall have the right, without reference to CIVA, to reduce this maximum number of pilots of each nation from 8 to 6 competitors.
+In this event the Organiser shall at once notify NACs accordingly. - ii) Solo entries are allowed from NACs. - iii) In the event that fewer than 3 teams comprised of 3 or more pilots compete, the number of pilots required to constitute a team will be reduced to 2.
+The requirements of paragraph 1.2.5.2 still apply. - c) The team of each NAC may include the following officials: 1 chief delegate, 1 team manager, 1 chief trainer, trainers, doctors, interpreters, mechanics etc. - d) Every competitor must be a member of his or her NAC and must be in possession of a valid FAI sporting licence. - e) Every official must be a member of his or her NAC. - f) The admission of observers depends on the facilities available and is subject to agreement with the organising NAC.